HNordholm/SQL_Store_analysis-/README.md

 # Introduction

 This project aims to use SQL for analysis of a store's database to generate insights.
-During analysis, several questions/problems have been sovled using SQL, where a number of relational tables such as customer, employeedata, invoice distribution, music genres etc. are included.Please see the schematic of the relational database for a more detailed explanation of DB.
+During analysis, several questions/problems have been solved using SQL, where a number of relational tables such as customer, employeedata, invoice distribution, music genre are included.See the schematic of the relational database for a more detailed explanation of DB.
 In the analysis, CTEs, windows functions and aggregated functions were used, see script for more detailed syntax.

 # Prerequisites